chatwoot/docs/docs/self-hosted/deployment/cloudron.md

 ### 4. Configure environment variables

-Cloudron will take care of Postgres and Redis installation, along with the app and worker servers.
+Cloudron will take care of Postgres and Redis installation, along with the app and worker processes.
 We would advise you to replace the Database/Redis services with managed/standalone servers once you start scaling.

 Also, ensure to set the appropriate environment variables for email, Object Store service etc. using our [Environment variables guide](/docs/self-hosted/configuration/environment-variables).